igorindev/igorindev/README.md

 ### HI 👋

-Meu nome é Igor Lamounier.
-Sou um Game Designer em formação, apaixonado por jogos.
+My name is Igor Lamounier.
+I'm a Game Designer.